-For refugee children and youth, elite sport is often an escape, a way to forget, for a short time, the challenges of their lives and to enjoy watching their heroes compete at the highest level.
-Recently, however, the possibility to compete in sport at the highest level has become a reality for some of the world’s refugees.
-Professional sport is providing opportunities for refugees to find livelihoods opportunities, identify pathways into further education and to be role models to the almost 80 million displaced people globally.
+For refugee children and youth, watching elite sport is often an escape, a way to forget for a short time some of the challenges of displacement, through watching their sporting heroes in action.
+Recently, the possibility to compete in sport at the highest level has become a reality for refugees.
+Professional sport is increasingly providing opportunities to participate at the elite level and in the process opportunities to access livelihood and other opportunities, and identify pathways into further education.